opfesoft/sol-docs/db/characters/gm_ticket.md

 ### comment

-The comment to the ticket, only visible to game masters
+The comment added to the ticket using GM command `.ticket comment`, only visible to game masters.
+If the command is used twice the comment will be overwritten.

 ### response

-The string the GM inserted with `.ticket response` commands to answer the ticket before completing it.
+The response the GM gave using the `.ticket response` command to answer the ticket before completing it.
+If the command is used twice the new response will be appended to the old one.

 ### completed